Gidthecoder/World-cup-data-analysis-project/README.md

 ### Data analysis
 I used PostgreSQL and SQL to write some complex statements that answered all of my questions.
 Here are some of the statements:

+QUESTION 1: which side is more likely to win the finals? home or away?

+`create table home_away_finals as select outcome, count(outcome) from world_cup
+where stage = 'final'
+group by outcome;`

+QUESTION 2: does the host have a chance of winning the world cup

+`create table host_finals_win as select year, host, home_team, away_team, outcome, case
+	when outcome = 'home team win' and host = home_team then 'won' when outcome = 'away team win' and host = away_team then 'won' else 'lost' end as won_world_cup from world_cup where stage = 'final';`

+QUESTION 3: does the host have a chance of making it to the finals

+`create table host_in_finals as select year, host, home_team, away_team, outcome, case
+	when host = home_team or host = away_team then 'true'
+	else 'false'
+end as in_final
+from world_cup
+where stage = 'final';`

+QUESTION 4: which countries has the most finals appearance and championship

+`create table team_finals_appearance as select home_team, count(home_team)  from world_cup
+where stage = 'final'
+group by home_team
+order by home_team asc;

+insert into team_finals_appearance
+select away_team, count(away_team)  from world_cup
+where stage = 'final'
+group by away_team
+order by away_team asc;

+create table finals_appearance as select home_team as team, sum(count) as appearance from team_finals_appearance
+group by home_team
+order by home_team;

+create table winners as
+select outcome,
+case
+	when outcome = 'home team win' then home_team when outcome = 'away team win' then away_team end as winner from world_cup where stage = 'final';

+create table winners_freq as
+select winner, count(winner)
+from winners
+group by winner
+order by winner;

+create table team_appearance_won as select finals_appearance.team, finals_appearance.appearance, winners_freq.count as won
+from finals_appearance
+full outer join winners_freq
+on finals_appearance.team = winners_freq.winner;

+update team_appearance_won
+set won = 0
+where won is NULL ;`

+check the remaining code [here](https://girhub.com/Gidthecoder/World-cup-data-analysis-project/blob/main/sql.txt)
 ### Data visualization
 After the analysis, I connected my database to PowerBI, imported the tables, transformed it and used the final result to create a dashboard that visualized the answers to my questions.